AdobeDocs/experience-cloud.en/help/website-implementation/target.md

 The Adobe Target extension supports client-side implementations using Target's JavaScript SDK for the modern web, at.js.
 Customers still using Target's older library, mbox.js, [should upgrade to at.js 2.x](https://docs.adobe.com/content/help/en/target/using/implement-target/client-side/mbox-implement/migrate-mbox/target-atjs-implementation.html) in order to use Launch.

-The Target extension consists of two main parts:
+The Target v2 extension consists of two main parts:

 1. The extension configuration, which manages the core library settings
 1. Rule actions to do the following:
-    1. Load Target (at.js)
+    1. Load Target (at.js 2.x)
-    1. Add Params to All Mboxes
+    1. Add Params to Page Load Requests
-    1. Add Params to Global Mbox
+    1. Add Params to All Requests
-    1. Fire Global Mbox
+    1. Fire Page Load Request

 In this first exercise we will add the extension and look at the configurations.
 In later exercises we will use the actions.

 **To add the Extension**

 1. Go to **[!UICONTROL Extensions > Catalog]**
 1. Type `target` in the filter to quickly locate the Adobe Target extensions.
 There are two extensions&mdash;Adobe Target and Adobe Target v2.
 This tutorial will use the v2 version of the extension which uses the latest version of at.js (currently 2.x) which is ideal for both traditional websites and single-page applications (SPA).
 1. Click **[!UICONTROL Install]**

    ![Install the Target v2 extension](images/target-installExtension.png)